 UAB Fortum Heat Lietuva, headquartered in Lithuania (LT), currently does not report specific carbon emissions data for the most recent year.
 The company is a current subsidiary of Fortum Oyj, which influences its climate commitments and emissions reporting.
 As part of its corporate family relationship, UAB Fortum Heat Lietuva inherits emissions data and climate initiatives from Fortum Oyj.
 However, there are no documented reduction targets or specific climate pledges available for UAB Fortum Heat Lietuva at this time.
 The absence of detailed emissions data and reduction initiatives suggests that the company may be in the early stages of formalising its climate strategy.
 Fortum Oyj, as the parent company, is involved in various climate initiatives, including the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP), which may inform UAB Fortum Heat Lietuva's future commitments.
 The lack of specific emissions figures and reduction targets indicates a need for further development in their sustainability practices.

-UAB Fortum Heat Lietuva's Scope 3 emissions, which decreased by 8% last year and increased by approximately 109% since 2011, demonstrating supply chain emissions tracking.
-The vast majority of their carbon footprint comes from suppliers and value chain emissions, representing the vast majority of total emissions under the GHG Protocol, with "Fuel and Energy Related Activities" being the largest emissions source at 84% of Scope 3 emissions.
+UAB Fortum Heat Lietuva's reported Scope 3 emissions decreased by 3% last year and increased by approximately 104% since 2011.
+The vast majority of their reported carbon footprint comes from their upstream supply chain categories, with "Fuel and Energy Related Activities" being the largest emissions source at 83% of total reported Scope 3 emissions.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.

-UAB Fortum Heat Lietuva has not publicly committed to specific 2030 or 2050 climate goals through the major frameworks we track.
+UAB Fortum Heat Lietuva has established climate goals through participation in recognized frameworks and target-setting initiatives.
 Companies often set interim 2030 targets and long-term 2050 net-zero goals to demonstrate measurable progress toward decarbonization.